microsoft/FluidFramework/BREAKING.md

 ### Remove `aliasing` return value from `AliasResult`
 The `aliasing` return value from `AliasResult` has been removed from `@fluidframework/runtime-definitions`, as it's no longer returned by the API.
 Instead of `aliasing`, the API will return the promise of the ongoing aliasing operation.

+### Creating root datastores using `IContainerRuntime.CreateRootDataStore` and `IContainerRuntimeBase._createDataStoreWithProps` is no longer supported
+The `IContainerRuntime.CreateRootDataStore` method has been removed.
+Please use aliasing instead.
+See [IContainerRuntime.createRootDataStore is deprecated](#icontainerruntimecreaterootdatastore-is-deprecated).
+Also, `IContainerRuntimeBase._createDataStoreWithProps` will throw a `UsageError` if the `isRoot` parameter is set to `true`.

 # 1.2.0